Menu

 As a friendly reminder, the Peel Law Association Library, Lawyers' Lounge and related services are open to all lawyers who are in good standing with the LSO, articling students, and LPP/NCA candidates.

-The PLA Library will be closed on Monday, February 17, 2025, for Family Day.
+The PLA Library will be closed on Tuesday, July 1, 2025, in observance of Canada Day.

 << First < Prev 1 2 3 4 5 ...
 Next > Last >>